PySimpleGUI/PySimpleGUI/readme_creator/2_readme.md

 Starting in version 2.9 you'll be able to do more complex layouts by using the Column Element.
 Think of a Column as a window within a window.
 And, yes, you can have a Column within a Column if you want.

-Columns are specified in exactly the same way as a window is, as a list of lists.
+Columns are specified, like all "container elements", in exactly the same way as a window, as a list of lists.

-Columns are needed when you have an element that has a height > 1 line on the left, with single-line elements on the right.
-Here's an example of this kind of layout:
+Columns are needed when you want to specify more than 1 element in a single row.

+For example, this layout has a single slider element that spans several rows followed by 7 `Text` and `Input` elements on the same row.

 ![column](https://user-images.githubusercontent.com/13696193/44959988-66b92480-aec5-11e8-9c26-316ed24a68c0.jpg)

 Without a Column Element you can't create a layout like this.
 But with it, you should be able to closely match any layout created using tkinter only.

----

 ```python